jncraton/brick-dimensions/readme.md

 ## Generated Output

-This project generates a csv file with dimension for all Rebrickable parts that have a valid LDraw part with the same part number.
+This project generates a csv file with dimensions for all Rebrickable parts that have a valid LDraw part with the same part number.

 Here's an example of the generated output: